CharaChorder/docs/docs/Device Manager.rst

 	Arpeggiate actions are timed actions that can modify a :ref:`chord<Chords:What are Chords?>` after the chord is performed.
 A quick example of this is the use of :ref:`chord modifiers<Device Manager:Chord Modifiers>` after you perform the chord.
 You can read that section for information on how the chord modifiers work.

-	With arpeggiates enabled, you can chord the word run and then, within the :ref:`arpeggiate timeout window<GenerativeTextMenu:Arpeggiate Timeout>`, press the :ref:`past tense modifier<Device Manager:Past Tense>` for the word to be “modified” into its past tense variant; in english, ran.
+	With arpeggiates enabled, you can chord the word run and then, within the :ref:`arpeggiate timeout window<GenerativeTextMenu:Arpeggiate Timeout>`, press the :ref:`past tense modifier<Device Manager:Past Tense>` for the word to be “modified” into its past tense variant; in English, ran.

 .. image:: /assets/images/ManagerSettingsArpeggiates.png
   :width: 1200
   :alt: The Arpeggiates settings box

-In this box, ou can enable or disable arpeggiates as well as increase or decrease the :ref:`arpeggiate timeout setting<GenerativeTextMenu:Arpeggiate Timeout>`.
+In this box, you can enable or disable arpeggiates as well as increase or decrease the :ref:`arpeggiate timeout setting<GenerativeTextMenu:Arpeggiate Timeout>`.

 Chord Modifiers
 ---------------